This post may contain affiliate links, my full disclosure can be read here. As an Amazon Associate I earn from qualifying purchases.

 Straw, wood chips, old hay, and even grass clippings make great mulches.

-What is your favourite way to protect your garden from frost and cold weather?
+What is your favorite way to protect your garden from frost and cold weather?

 Did you enjoy this post?
 Please pin it for later!